jssfi/sms-otp-extractor/README.md

 ## What It Does

 The main app lives in [`sms-otp-extractor`](sms-otp-extractor/).
-It listens for incoming SMS messages, extracts possible OTP candidates, scores them with fast heuristics, and only asks a small bundled LiteRT-LM model when the result is not clear.
+The app listens for incoming SMS messages, extracts possible OTP candidates, scores them and only asks a small bundled LiteRT-LM model when the result is not clear.

 ```text
 SMSReceiver -> CandidateExtractor -> OtpPrefilter -> HeuristicScorer -> AiOtpSelector -> validation -> notification/copy